MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddunicodestring.md

 ### -param Value

-The Value to be added to the ObjectBag.
+The UNICODE_STRING Value to be added to the ObjectBag.

 ## -returns